b57-clouddevops/terraform-basics/README.md

         3) File Provisioner   : This is used to copy something to the newly creaed infra. ( For this connection provision will also be used )
         4) Connection Provisoner  : To perform something on the top of remote machine : on the created machine, first connection should be enabled and this can be enabled by connection-provisioner.

+### Pros and Cons of using List vs Maps ?

+How to use Map of Maps ?

+The very first thing that you set you in your company when you decid eto start a project is :
+    > Building Network
+    > So, it's quite essential you should know how it works and what to be considered before you start the project.

+### Internet vs Intranet

+        Internet : Public Network
+        Intranet : Private Network

+### Infra Provisioning :

+        1) VPC
+        2) DB's
+        3) Compute + CM